PicoCreator/2nd-brain/A - TechTalkCTO/P - AI Rumbles/AI and Legals/Proposal on how to deal with CopyRight and AI/(LONG VERSION) Resolving the AI legal debate - A proposal for classifying AI as derivative works.md

 The end result, is despite starting out in a way that "does not create a competing product", ends up with a tool, [being used in commercial settings to replace artist, who had their images contributed to the dataset.](https://edition.cnn.com/2022/10/21/tech/artists-ai-images/index.html)

+## Step 2 - for a legal AI: Building the AI model

+// @TODO

+## Step 3 - for a legal AI: Using the AI model

+// @TODO